LeonardBengtsson/path-tracer/README.md

 This project is a rendering engine that attempts to reproduce realistic imagery by simulating individual light rays, following them along a path.
 It currently models some basic physical material properties, such as transparency, emittance, and refractive properties, with more planned.
-The program currently generates still images using CPU-only rendering.
-I am planning to add acceleration structures to speed up rendering, and might add GPU parallelization in the future, which would make the rendering process considerably faster.
+The program currently generates still images using CPU-only rendering, features basic BVH optimization.
+I am planning to optimize the rendering process further, and might add GPU parallelization in the future, which would make the rendering process considerably faster.

 <div>
     <img src="example-images/out-280.png" width="49%">